Sign out of all RDP sessions on Robot machines before starting a job on them.

 No robot available for user X

 This error is encountered if the username provided for the Robot does not coincide with the one used on the Robot machine.
-For more information on how to connect the Robot or Orchestrator correctly, see Connecting Robots to Orchestrator.
+For more information on how to connect the Robot or Orchestrator correctly, see the Connecting Robots to Orchestrator page.

 Permission missing: Launcher

 It can occur when you are trying to start a job directly from the Robot machine (from the tray or Studio), and the machine username is not the same as the one used to connect the Robot to Orchestrator.
 For example, if you connected the Robot to Orchestrator using the ABC username, you cannot start jobs on the Robot from the tray or Studio using a different user, such as XYZ.

 If you are sure that the username with which you connected the Robot to Orchestrator is the same as the one on the machine, please use the Regutil.exe tool to deactivate the Robot license and reconnect to Orchestrator.
 Find more details here.

 Logon failure: unknown user name or bad password